 Many materials can be recycled, with some even going back into being used for new construction projects.
 If you’re unsure where to begin, you can ask your waste contractor how they can help you to recycle.
 Keep your waste materials sorted into appropriate containers close to working areas, use clear signage to show which types of materials go in which container; this will help with the recovery of materials at the end of the project.

 Materials for recycling should be kept clean, dry and separate from any other materials or waste.
 If you’re limited on space, ask your waste contractor if they can sort your waste at their facility for recycling.
 Materials that can be recycled include broken out concrete, scrap metal, copper cable, tyres, plasterboards, timber and paper.

 The true cost of construction waste is not merely as simple as the cost of hiring a skip.
 It also includes the cost of those materials you bought which end up as waste, the labour cost of handling that waste on site and the cost of that waste storage, transport, treatment and disposal.

 Make sure that your construction projects are run as sustainably and environmentally friendly as possible.
 It doesn’t just benefit the environment, but also your own pockets as you stand to save a lot of money in the long run by reducing, reusing and recycling as much as possible.
-If you’re looking for plant hire in Birmingham or other regions in the West and East Midlands, contact AE Faulks today, or browse our range of machinery on our website to see what we can offer your next construction project.
+If you’re looking for plant hire in Derby, Birmingham, Nottingham, Leicester or other regions in the West and East Midlands, contact AE Faulks today, or browse our range of machinery on our website to see what we can offer your next construction project.